Suppose we push constantly ahead, change lanes to grab a bit of headway,

 merge, and so the traffic suddenly comes to a near halt.
 The "gear teeth"

 the "machine" halts, and a bottleneck is created.
-The pile of pebbles can
+The pile of pebbles all

 no longer pour through the

 funnel.
-Traffic on the highway turns into a city street intersection,
+Traffic on the highway becomes something like a city street

 But whenever traffic comes to a near halt, people always